mcabbott/TensorCast.jl/README.md

 [![Latest Docs](https://img.shields.io/badge/docs-latest-blue.svg?logo=github)](https://mcabbott.github.io/TensorCast.jl/dev)
 [![Build Status](https://github.com/mcabbott/TensorCast.jl/workflows/CI/badge.svg)](https://github.com/mcabbott/TensorCast.jl/actions?query=workflow%3ACI)

-This package lets you work with many-dimensional arrays in index notation, by defining a few macros.
+This package lets you work with multi-dimensional arrays in index notation, by defining a few macros.
 The first is `@cast`, which deals both with "casting" into new shapes (including going to and from an array-of-arrays) and with broadcasting: